munificent/game-programming-patterns/book/observer.markdown

 "data" parameter you stuff other details into.

-If you're coding in a language with generics or templates, you'll probably use them here, but it's also fine to tailor it to your specific use case.
-Here, I'm just hardcoding it to take a game entity, and an enum that describes what happened.
+If you're coding in a language with generics or templates, you'll probably use them here, but it's also fine to tailor them to your specific use case.
+Here, I'm just hardcoding it to take a game entity and an enum that describes what happened.

 </aside>